joserlopes/PIC/Feature_Proposal_A003.typ

 The idea for this feature is to add the ability to specify the number of lines that must be present on a page, so that instead of the whole paragraph shifting to the next page, only a portion of it would.
 Citing the description of the previously mentioned issue: "have the flexibility to set two different thresholds for the part of the paragraph that goes respectively before and after the page break.
-For instance, #highlight(fill: rgb("#2222"), `(before: 2, after: 1)`) would mean that there must be at least 2 lines on the first page, so if e.g. the paragraph is 3-lines long, it's OK to have a single line on the second page."
+For instance, `(before: 2, after: 1)`) would mean that there must be at least 2 lines on the first page, so if e.g. the paragraph is 3-lines long, it's OK to have a single line on the second page."
 ]

 #par(first-line-indent: 1em)[